arph226/BAE305-SP25-Lab1/README.md

 |Brown Green Brown|750|5|749.9|Yes|
 |Red Red Gold|2.2|5|2.3|yes|

-2. The results obtained for step 1.2 of this lab are shown in the table below.
+The results obtained for step 2 of the Test Procedures are shown in the table below.
+The 22&mu;F capacitor was not in tolerance, all other capacitors were.

 **Capacitor Values Table**
 |Expected Value (&mu;F)|Tolerance(%)|Measured Value (&mu;F)|Within Tolerance|